belcurv/angularjs_auth/readme.md

 In Settings > Connections, there are Social login connections.
 Twitter, Google, facebook, Github, etc.

-In Settings > Users, we can manage our users.  **Set up a use now**, with our own credentials.
+In Settings > Users, we can manage our users.  **Set up a user now**, with our own credentials.
 Connection type will just be the default _Username-Password-Authentication_ for now.

 The Users dashboard is really nice.
 After user creation their status will be 'pending' because Auth0 emailed them to verify their account.
 Nice!